Skip to content

 Part One

-The client redirects the user to the /authorize with the following query parameters:
+The Client redirects the user to /authorize with these query parameters:

 View sample authorization_code (part 1) request